tmyracle/tmyracle/README.md

 **Tyler Myracle**
 ==================

-Hi there, I'm Tyler -- I'm currently exploring new ideas.
+Hi there, I'm Tyler -- I'm currently exploring new ideas at South Park Commons.
 Previously I was a PM at Meta working on end-to-end encryption for Messenger and Instagram Direct.
 Before joining Meta I worked at Samsara where I led a new product in the manufacturing space.
 Prior to Samsara I was the founding Head of Product and also a GM at Workrise - a $3B workforce marketplace for industrial verticals.

 **TL;DR**